Chinese choppers spotted near LAC, IAF sends fighter jets

 -

-About the earlier clashes, India Today said the Chinese and Indian army came to face-to-face near Pangong Lake in eastern Ladakh on May 5.
+About the earlier clashes, India Today said the Chinese and Indian armies came face-to-face near Pangong Lake in eastern Ladakh on May 5.

-Around 200 personnel were engaged in this fight with both sides landing blows on the opposite one.
+Around 200 personnel were engaged in this fight with both sides landing blows on the other.

 Several soldiers from both sides suffered minor injuries, and the stand-off ended the next morning after a dialog.